Pjmuthu51/CDCstuff/flex protocol/Flex protocol.md

 **SAFE STOPPING POINT**

-If you do not plan to proceed to _Part II Qubit Flurometer 3.0 dsDNA HS Assay_ on page _27_, leave your sample in 4°C.
+If you do not plan to proceed to _Part II Qubit Flurometer 3.0 dsDNA HS Assay_, leave your sample in 4°C.

 **Part II (continued): Procedure for determining library concentration**

 Qubit Fluorometer 3.0 dsDNA HS Assay

-This SOP format was adapted from the Qubit® dsDNA HS Assay Kits [protocol](https://tools.thermofisher.com/content/sfs/manuals/Qubit_dsDNA_HS_Assay_UG.pdf)from Life Technologies.
+This SOP format was adapted from the Qubit® dsDNA HS Assay Kits [protocol](https://tools.thermofisher.com/content/sfs/manuals/Qubit_dsDNA_HS_Assay_UG.pdf) from Life Technologies.

 Consumables